SiriusSoftwareLtd/Documentation/docs/rayfield/interaction/interactive-elements.md

    CurrentOption = {"Option 1"},
    MultipleOptions = false,
    Flag = "Dropdown1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
-   Callback = function(Option)
+   Callback = function(Options)
-   -- The function that takes place when the selected option is changed -- The variable (Option) is a table of strings for the current selected options end,
+   -- The function that takes place when the selected option is changed -- The variable (Options) is a table of strings for the current selected options end,
 })
 ```